heinricitorgau/Development-of-a-Dynamic-Identity-Hiding-System-Combining-Tor-and-SOCKS5-Proxy/README.md

-# Project 3 — Dynamic Identity Obfuscation with Tor & SOCKS5 (ghost_mode3)
+# Development of a Dynamic Identity Hiding System Combining Tor and SOCKS5 Proxy

 **Short description**
 Implements an automated IP-rotation controller that interfaces with Tor's ControlPort and routes traffic through a SOCKS5 proxy; optionally supports obfs4 bridges for DPI resistance.